-Let’s talk chocolate!
-Learn the difference between cacao nibs, cacao powder, cocoa powder, and dutch-processed cocoa.
+Let's talk chocolate!
+I'm talking All About Cacao today so you can learn the difference between cacao nibs, cacao powder, cocoa powder, and dutch-processed cocoa.

 Could there BE a better time to talk about chocolate?
 (Well, let's be honest, is there a bad time to talk about chocolate?)
 There are so many gorgeous confections to be made, and it seemed like the perfect time to talk about all the different kinds of cocoa.